 Eve had a tough life.
 She had an illegitimate child in 1808 (John Hendrixson) and then she married Andrew Corn in 1818.
 By 1819, Andrew had left her and his children from a previous marriage.
 When was Eve born?
 We don't know how old Eve was when she had John in 1808, but at minimum … Continue reading Eve Hendrixson m.
 Andrew Corn

 1760 - John Hendrickson's first appearance.
-On tithables list as "John Hendrickson" - Loudoun County, VA1761 - John Hendrickson on tithables list - Loudoun County, VA1762 - John Hendrickson on tithables list - Loudoun County, VA1765 - John Hendrickson signs a "lease for lives" names his two sons John and Simeon - Loudoun County, VA1767 - John Hendrickson … Continue reading John Hendrickson Timeline
+On tithables list as "John Hendrickson" - Loudoun County, VA1761 - John Hendrickson on tithables list - Loudoun County, VA1762 - John Hendrickson on tithables list - Loudoun County, VA1765 - John Hendrickson signs a "lease for lives" names his two sons John and Simeon - Loudoun County, VA.
+He was leasing … Continue reading John Hendrickson Timeline